My story

 Mexico City - Puebla 2010

 I had been go Mexico City (CDMX) several times prior to 2010.
 However, this was the first time with my family.
 There is so much to be said about the Capital of Mexico, the greater-than-life international Metropolis.
-The layers, like peeling an onion, take you go ultra modern high rises, colonial treasures, and pre-hispanic wonders, blended together like the rich salsa's sold on the many street taco stands within the city!
+The layers, like peeling an onion, take you to ultra modern high rises, colonial treasures, and pre-hispanic wonders, blended together like the rich salsa's sold on the many street taco stands within the city!
 The one thing we couldn't miss were the pyramids of Teotihuacan.
-Teotihuacan was a pre-aztec civilization that is considered the largest (most populated) Pre-colombian metropolis in the americas, at 100,000 in approximately 500AD.
-Here is a list of must do's from Trip advisor. https://www.tripadvisor.com/Attraction_Products-g150800-a_contentId.44143678984+713994424-Mexico_City_Central_Mexico_and_Gulf_Coast.html
+Teotihuacan was a pre-aztec civilization that is considered the most populated Pre-colombian metropolis in the americas, at 100,000 in approximately 500AD.
+Here is a list of must do's from Trip advisor.

 All recommendations are great however for a foodie and culture lover, I recommend: